The Creation of Superman

 "Doctor Occult, the Ghost Detective" was a new creation from Jerry and Joe about a Sam Spade gumshoe that specializes in supernatural cases.
 The debut was signed as Leger and Reuths, an anagram alias for the pair.
 The feature notably depicts the first appearance of a vampire in a comic book.
 "The Vampire Master" story continued over the next two issues renamed More Fun.
 Today, Doctor Occult is the earliest recurring DC Comics character that remains in continuity

-On a "hot summer night" in 1935, Jerry refined the Superman character into version more recognizable today.
+On a "hot summer night" in 1935 , Jerry refined the Superman character into a version that is more recognizable today.
 The story begins on an unnamed doomed planet.
 A scientist places his infant son into a rocket ship and launches it towards Earth.
 Like John Carter of Mars, this iteration of Superman could leap great distances due to his homeworld being larger than Earth.

 The alter-ego of Clark Kent is presented as a mild-mannered detective reporter.
 Clark is infatuated with a beautiful coworker named Lois.
 She adores Superman, but despises Clark for being a coward.